cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 These factors have made Java one of the most used platforms in corporate environments, running applications in almost every sector.
 So, if you work for a big company, there’s a high chance that you are writing Java code or that you’re running your code on a JVM.

-However, the very thing that makes the Java runtime so performant over time for server applications, the JIT compiler, is the reason why a Java program might be slow to start.
+However, the very thing that makes the Java runtime so performant over time for server applications, the <abbr title="Just in Time">JIT</abbr> compiler, is the reason why a Java program might be slow to start.
 The JVM needs to complete a warm-up phase where the bytecode is inspected, translated to hardware-optimized instructions, and finally run.
 This process might take _seconds_ to complete, a very long time in the context of Microservices or Serverless functions.

-## AOT to the rescue?
+## <abbr title="Ahead of Time">AOT</abbr> to the rescue?

 Not always the case.
 There’s an ongoing effort both within the JVM project ([Project Leyden](https://blogs.oracle.com/javamagazine/post/java-leyden-static-images) and [GraalVM](https://www.graalvm.org/latest/reference-manual/native-image/)) specifically to address startup times for short-lived process, like Serverless functions.